 Due to the skill and speed needed to execute a wrap around, these types of goals do not account for much of the scoring pool in the NHL.
 Only about one percent of goals are scored using wrap arounds today.
 This number pales in comparison to wrist shots, which account for 49 percent of the goals, and tip-ins, snapshots, slapshots, and deflections, which individually account for around ten percent each.

 How can goalies protect from wrap-around goals?

 Timing is essential for goalies to stop wrap-around goals from occurring.
 When a goalie defends a wrap-around attempt, there are also different ways offensive players can take advantage of the situation.
-The player can pass the puck for a quick one-timer, or, if the goalie commits too hard to one post, the skater can try to slip the puck towards the far post and score that way.
-This variety of options means the goalie must be very aware of the offenses' movements to successfully prevent a goal.
+The player can pass the puck for a quick one-timer, or if the goalie commits too hard to one post, the skater can try to slip the puck towards the far post and score that way.
+This variety of options means the goalie must be very aware of the offenses’ movements to successfully prevent a wrap around goal.